Your total guide to Maenam beach

 What’s Maenam Beach like?

-Maenam beach is resolutely not a Place To Be Seen.
-Our empirical evidence suggests that Maenam has more square feet of sand available per person, compared to other large Samui beaches.
+Maenam beach is resolutely not a Place To Be Seen (outside, perhaps, a few selfie-happy square inches at W Koh Samui).
+My empirical evidence suggests that Maenam has more square feet of sand available per person, compared to other large Samui beaches.
 It tends to be quiet, with far fewer beach vendors and more room to find your spot and spread out.

 Maenam Beach size and tides?

 Yes!
-We often see dads on sand castle duty as mummy gets to sleep in.
+I often see dads on sand castle duty as Parent B gets to sleep in.
 There’s great shade available under palm trees along a beach that remains undeveloped in many spots.
-We think Santiburi Beach Resort and Belmond Napasai are amongst the most family-friendly resorts on Koh Samui.
+I think Santiburi Beach Resort and nearby Belmond Napasai (on its own beach just west of Maenam proper) are amongst the most family-friendly resorts on Koh Samui.

 What about swimming?